Board effectiveness

 Providing oversight and ensuring accountability

-Effective boards monitor key metrics and ask tough questions when numbers slip.
-They create accountability through regular check-ins rather and build trust by being predictable in their oversight.
+Effective boards monitor key metrics and ask tough questions when needed.
+They create accountability through regular check-ins and build trust by being predictable in their oversight.
 When management knows what boards care about and how they'll measure success, both sides can focus on performance instead of politics.

 Making strategic decisions that drive organizational success